BluFedora/SR-Spritesheet-Manager/Project/Documentation/spritesheet_generator.md

-# SR Sprite Sheet Manager (SRSM)
+# SR Spritesheet Animator (SRSA)

-This program is designed to help manage making sprite sheet texture atlases with associated animations.
+This program is designed to help managing spritesheet animations with a live preview in custom game engines.

 ## Features
 - Packing multiple images into one big atlas for efficient rendering.